 Check out the entire '69 tour program on the 1969 tour page.

-This is one fan's interpretation of the picture sleeve had Peter still been a member of The Monkees at the time of the single's release in early 1969.
-If you created this artwork, let me know!
+Below is one fan's interpretation of the picture sleeve had Peter still been a member of The Monkees at the time of the single's release in early 1969.

 Instant Replay is one of my favorite Monkees albums.
 I'll admit that I spent a lot of time examining the front and back cover of the LP in the '80s!